electrode-io/electrode/docs/chapter1/quick-start/start-with-component.md

 $ ignite
 ```

-And specify option `5` for `Add a component to your existing component repo`.
+Specify option `5` for `Add a component to your existing component repo`.

 -   Ignite Single task